OOPSpam/blog/_posts/2024-01-22-best-wordpress-form-builder-plugins.md

 2. Fluent Forms
 3. Gravity Forms

-Considering that Turnstile is a bit lighter than reCaptcha and hCaptcha.
+Considering that Turnstile is a bit lighter than reCAPTCHA and hCaptcha.
 If we group hCaptcha and reCaptcha, we get the following rankings

 1. Gravity Forms
 2. Ninja Forms